DataValues/Text/README.md

 # DataValues Text

-DataValues Text is a small library build on top of DataValues that provides text implementations of the DataValues, ValueParsers, ValueFormatters and ValueValidators interfaces.
+DataValues Text is a small library build on top of DataValues that provides text implementations of the DataValues, ValueParsers, and ValueFormatters interfaces.

 It is part of the [DataValues set of libraries](https://github.com/DataValues).